 (e) The in-house inspection service shall be engaged in activities at a frequency which ensures the necessary level of competence.

-The in-house inspection service shall not subcontract any part of the periodic inspections.
+The in-house inspection service may, in specific cases only, subcontract specific parts of its activities if approved by the inspection body which has authorized it.
+The subcontractor shall additionally be accredited according to EN ISO/IEC 17025:2017 (except clause 8.1.3) or EN ISO/IEC 17020:2012 (except clause 8.1.3) as an independent and impartial testing laboratory or inspection body in order to perform testing tasks in accordance with its accreditation.

 1.8.7.7.3 The certificate of authorization shall contain as a minimum: